The 3100 is a BrushSync enabled toothbrush. However, the official Sonicare website and packaging do not promote this as a feature.

 I could happily use this on a daily basis.

-The motor is configured differently to more premium Sonicare models and the battery life is not as good.
+But, the motor is configured differently to more premium Sonicare models and the battery life is not as good.

 - 2 intensity settings – choose between low and high power